jaysaurus/Co.Koa/miniSite/documentation/Config.md

 "useMongoose": true
 ```

 set this value to `false` and mongoose will not be used anywhere within the system.
 Calling a model with the [Dependency Manager](DependencyManager.md) will simply return the JS object within the Model location (rather than a mongoose model).
-Combine this change with a custom [Plugin](Plugins.md) to maintain a centralised persistence mechanism; alternatively, defer to REST services within your models and Co.Koa can behave like a bus or an organised set of micro services; it's up to you!
+Combine this change with a custom [Plugin](Plugins.md) to maintain a centralised persistence mechanism; alternatively, defer to REST services within your models and Co.Koa can behave as you see fit; it's up to you!

 ---